A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Abstract

 \section{Abstract}

-\bfseries \boldmath Many combinatorial optimization problems can be reformulated as the task of finding the ground state of a physical system, such as the Ising model.
-Most existing Ising solvers are inspired by simulated annealing.
+\bfseries \boldmath Many combinatorial optimization problems can be reformulated as finding the ground state of the Ising model.
+Existing Ising solvers are mostly inspired by simulated annealing.
 Although annealing techniques offer scalability, they lack convergence guarantees and are sensitive to the cooling schedule.
-We propose to solve the Ising problem by relaxing the binary spins to continuous variables and introducing a potential function (attractor) that steers the solution toward binary spin configurations.
-The resulting Hamiltonian can be expressed as a difference of convex functions, enabling the design of efficient iterative algorithms that require a single matrix-vector multiplication per iteration and are backed by convergence guarantees.
-We implement our Ising solver across a range of GPU platforms—from edge devices to high-performance computing clusters—and demonstrate that it consistently outperforms existing solvers across problem sizes ranging from small ($10^3$ spins) to ultra-large ($10^8$ spins).
+We propose solving the Ising problem by relaxing the binary spins to continuous variables and introducing an attraction potential that steers the solution toward binary spin configurations.
+A key property of this potential is that its combination with the Ising energy produces a Hamiltonian that can be written as a difference of convex polynomials.
+This enables us to design efficient iterative algorithms that require a single matrix-vector multiplication per iteration and provide convergence guarantees.
+We implement our Ising solver on a wide range of GPU platforms, from edge devices to high-performance computing clusters, and demonstrate that it consistently outperforms existing solvers across problem sizes ranging from small ($10^3$ spins) to ultra-large ($10^8$ spins).